-Transportation provided by the school must be utilized by student athletes both to and from contests.
+Transportation provided by the school must be used by student athletes to and from contests.
 When approved by the head coach, students may ride home with a parent.
 Parents must sign out their child with their team's coach.
+Students are responsible for getting themselves to and from practices and games held at Fuqua School.
+School transportation is not provided for these activities.